Talking with child

 Child and adolescent psychoanalytic psychotherapy (M80)

-The NHS’s most established clinical training in child and adolescent psychotherapy
+Discover our NHS-funded, clinical training in child and adolescent psychoanalytic psychotherapy.

-This internationally renowned course comprises four years of NHS clinical training in child and adolescent psychotherapy.
+This internationally renowned course comprises four years of NHS clinical training in child and adolescent psychoanalytic psychotherapy.

-Upon completion, you will qualify as a child and adolescent psychotherapist with eligibility for membership of the Association of Child Psychotherapists (ACP) which is the registering and accrediting body for the profession.
-The course is validated by the University of Essex, leading to the award of professional doctorate in child and adolescent psychoanalytic psychotherapy (DPsych).
+Upon completion, you will qualify as a child and adolescent psychoanalytic psychotherapist with eligibility for membership of the Association of Child Psychotherapists (ACP), which is the registering and accrediting body for the profession.
+The course is validated by the University of Essex, leading to the award of a professional doctorate in child and adolescent psychoanalytic psychotherapy (DPsych).

 Please note: you may see the M80 course also referred to as PCDOTP001 in communications from our application system.